 England's Economic Heartland is encouraging a fresh perspective on the future of the region's transport system by launching Vision 2050, a 'competition' for students, post graduates and professionals in the earlier stages of their careers.

-As part of its engagement on the Outline Transport Strategy, people who have more recently embarked on their careers are being invited to submit up to 500 words on how the transport system should fulfil EEH's vision of 'connecting people and places with opportunities and services' up to 2050.
+The competition, which is being sponsored by Local Transport Today, invites people to submit up to 500 words on how the transport system should fulfil EEH's vision of 'connecting people and places with opportunities and services' up to 2050.

 Mayor Dave Hodgson, chair of EEH's Strategic Transport Forum, said: "It is absolutely clear that a different approach is required if the Heartland is to achieve its ambitions for economic growth in a way which enhances the environment and improves quality of life.
 Therefore, it makes sense to get a fresh perspective from a new generation of people, whose voices might not traditionally be heard as loudly as their more experienced colleagues.